 The pictures of what came to be known as the Cottingley Fairies confounded photographic experts and paranormal investigators alike, and drew the attention of Sir Arthur Conan Doyle (creator of the famous fictional detective Sherlock Holmes).

 Interest in this curious tale continues to this day with the publication of Joe Cooper's book "The Case of the Cottingley Fairies", and a film starring Paul McGann entitled "Fairy Tale - A True Story" which chronicles the events surrounding this strange story.

-Cottingley and other fairy related websites
+Other Cottingley Fairies related websites

-- The Cottingley Fairies
+- The Cottingley Fairies - information from Cottingley Connect

 - Elbolton - the Hill of the Fairies (in the beautiful Yorkshire Dales)